Atlanta and West Point 290

-Atlanta and West Point 290 is a P-74 steam locomotive built in March 1926 by the Lima Locomotive Works (LLW) in Lima, Ohio for the Atlanta and West Point Railroad.
-It is a 4-6-2 heavy "Pacific" type steam locomotive, which was remarkably similar to the Southern Railway's Ps-4 class.
-With sister locomotive, No. 190 built for the Western Railway of Alabama (WRA), the 290 ferried the Southern Railway's Crescent passenger train from Atlanta, Georgia to Montgomery, Alabama until its retirement from revenue service in 1954.
-The No. 290 locomotive was saved by a group called the 290 Club and was put on static display at the city of Atlanta's Lakewood Park.
+Atlanta and West Point 290 is a P-74 class 4-6-2 "Pacific" type steam locomotive built in March 1926 by the Lima Locomotive Works in Lima, Ohio for the Atlanta and West Point Railroad.
+With sister locomotive No. 190 built for the Western Railway of Alabama (WRA), No. 290 ferried the Southern Railway's Crescent passenger train on the West Point Route between Atlanta, Georgia to Montgomery, Alabama until its retirement from revenue service in 1954.

-In 1961, No. 290 was donated to the Atlanta Chapter of the National Railway Historical Society (NRHS).
-In 1989, the locomotive was restored to operating condition for the New Georgia Railroad (NGRX) program, running excursion trips all across the Georgia state until late 1992, when it was retired due to running gear issues.
+In 1958, the No. 290 locomotive was preserved and put on static display at the city of Atlanta's Lakewood Park until 1961 when it was donated to the Atlanta Chapter of the National Railway Historical Society (NRHS).
+In 1989, the locomotive was restored to operating condition for the New Georgia Railroad (NGRX) program, running excursion trains around the Georgia state from Atlanta to Athens, Augusta, Brunswick, Macon, and Savannah on Norfolk Southern (NS) and CSX rails.

-No. 290 is currently dissembled at the Southeastern Railway Museum (SRM) in Duluth, Georgia.
-With no plans to be restored back to operating condition, the locomotive is stored inside the SRM's backshop, waiting for a full cosmetic restoration.
+At the end of 1992, No. 290 was retired due to the State of Georgia determining to return all equipment being leased by the State from the Atlanta Chapter, NRHS.
+Afterwards, No. 290 returned to the Southeastern Railway Museum in Duluth, Georgia.
+With no plans to be restored back to operating condition, the locomotive is stored in a disassembled state inside the SRM's backshop, waiting for a full cosmetic restoration.